looorent/broulette/README.md

 ## TODO

-* The "reroll" seems buggy (especially with "right now") --> look at service.ts, we do not have defined the form sent properly about the date
 * Use localstorage for the preferences
 * Add a tag "unknow opening hours"
 * Add a tag "Reservation possible"